Meta AI

 Meta AI is a research division of Meta (formerly Facebook) that develops artificial intelligence and augmented reality technologies.
+It has workspaces in Menlo Park, London, New York City, Paris, Seattle, Pittsburgh, Tel Aviv, and Montreal as of 2025.

 History

-Meta AI was founded in 2013 as Facebook Artificial Intelligence Research (FAIR).
-It has workspaces in Menlo Park, London, New York City, Paris, Seattle, Pittsburgh, Tel Aviv, and Montreal as of 2025.

-In 2016, FAIR partnered with Google, Amazon, IBM, and Microsoft in creating the Partnership on Artificial Intelligence to Benefit People and Society.

-Meta AI was directed by Yann LeCun until 2018, when Jérôme Pesenti succeeded the role.
-Pesenti is formerly the CTO of IBM's big data group.
+Meta AI was founded in 2013 as Facebook AI Research (FAIR).
+FAIR was directed by Yann LeCun until 2018, when Jérôme Pesenti succeeded him.

-FAIR's research includes self-supervised learning, generative adversarial networks, document classification and translation, and computer vision.
-FAIR released Torch deep-learning modules as well as PyTorch in 2017, an open-source machine learning framework, which was subsequently used in several deep learning technologies, such as Tesla's autopilot and Uber's Pyro.
-That same year, a pair of chatbots were falsely rumored to be discontinued for developing a language that was unintelligible to humans.
-FAIR clarified that the research had been shut down because they had accomplished their initial goal to understand how languages are generated by their models, rather than out of fear.

-FAIR was renamed Meta AI following the rebranding that changed Facebook, Inc. to Meta Platforms Inc.

-On October 1, 2025, Facebook announced "We will soon use your interactions with AI at Meta to personalize the content and ads you see".
+FAIR's research has included self-supervised learning, generative adversarial networks, document classification and translation, and computer vision.

+In 2016, FAIR released fastText, an open-source library for efficient text classification and learning word representations, which introduced methods based on character n-grams.

+In 2017, FAIR released Torch deep-learning modules and PyTorch, an open-source machine learning framework that became widely adopted in deep learning research and industry.

+Following the 2021 rebranding of Facebook, Inc. as Meta Platforms, FAIR continued as Meta's Fundamental AI Research (FAIR) team.

+In 2023, Meta introduced Meta AI assistant based on the company's Llama models and integrated into products.

+In 2025, Meta reorganized its artificial intelligence efforts under Meta Superintelligence Labs, which brought together FAIR, large language model development teams, and other AI research and product groups.

 Virtual assistant

 Meta AI is also the name of the virtual assistant developed by the team, now integrated as a chatbot into Meta's social networking products.
-It is also available as a subscription-based stand-alone app.
+It is also available as a stand-alone app, with optional paid subscriptions providing higher usage limits.

 The virtual assistant was pre-installed on the second generation of Ray-Ban Meta smartglasses, and can incorporate inputs from the glasses' cameras after an update.
 It is also available on Quest 2 and newer HMDs.

 Since May 2024, the chatbot has summarized news from various outlets without linking directly to original articles, including in Canada, where news links are banned on its platforms.
 This use of news content without compensation and attribution has raised ethical and legal concerns, especially as Meta continues to reduce news visibility on its platforms.

-Current research
+Research

-Natural language processing and chatbot
+Natural language processing

-Meta AI works on machines' ability to understand and generate natural language.
-The team also seeks to allow their chatbots to communicate multilingually.
-This involves the generalization of natural language processing (NLP) technology to other languages, and the team actively works on unsupervised machine translation.
+One of Meta AI's research areas is natural language processing, including machine translation, natural language generation, and question answering.
+In 2023, the Meta AI team released a set of natural language processing models named Seamless, designed for enabling real-time voice translation.
+In 2024, a team including researchers from Meta AI published a paper about developing machine translation for languages not typically supported by machine translation.
+An editorial article in the journal Nature commented on the paper, emphasizing the importance of involving people who specialize in languages in the development and application of machine learning technology.